 Ans: All successful candidates clearing the entrance exam will be called for interview.
 Only successful candidates will be called individually through telephone, e-mail and registered post/courier.
 Those clearing the interview will be offered admission.
 Outstation candidates need not visit Delhi for the interview.
 They have a choice of appearing for the same at the metro nearest to them, namely Kolkata,

 Q17.
-What is so special about the programmes run by your institute?
+What is so special about the programme run by your institute?

 Ans.
-The programmes are run by Times Group –
+The programme is run by Times Group –

-The programmes we run are integrated with these businesses – which means that not only do our in-house experts teach their trade to students in classrooms, but also do mentoring with individual guidance for each student when they go for their 3-month plus internship stint at various Times Group and select other mainstream media brands entities across India.
+The programmes we run are integrated with these businesses – which means that not only do our in-house experts teach their trade to students in classrooms, but also do mentoring with individual guidance for each student when they go for their 4-month internship at various Times Group and select other mainstream media brands entities across India.
 This internship exposure of working with some of world’s largest brands and getting trained by the best in the business is not offered by any other media/non-media owned media/journalism school.